An explanation of Mondrian's oeuvre by Michael Sciam

 1914 with Diagram

 By reducing the ever-changing appearance of the world to a multitude of orthogonal signs, Mondrian performs an arbitrary operation with respect to our common perception of reality.
-However, this allows him to express on the contained space of the pictorial surface the widest diversity while maintaining something constant (the perpendicular relationship).
+However, this allows him to express on the contained space of the pictorial surface the widest diversity (every sign is different) while maintaining something constant (the perpendicular relationship).
+The process of abstraction allows the artist to evoke the immense variety of the outer world without sacrificing the need of synthesis and unity that arises from within.

-The process of abstraction allows the artist to contemplate the infinite variety of the world without sacrificing the idea of synthesis and unity that arises from his inner world.
-Each sign is different from the other but they all share the same intimate essence (the orthogonal relationship), just as every single thing in nature is different from the other but they all share the same basic elements that reveal an invisible overall design.
+Each sign is different from the other but they all share the same intimate essence (the orthogonal relationship), just as every single being in nature is different from the other but they all share same basic elements that reveal an invisible overall design.

 “There is a common design to all things, plants, trees, animals, humans and it is with this design that we should be in consonance.”
 (Henri Matisse)

-Evolution of the square
+Evolution of the square unit

 Composition with Blue, Yellow, Red and Gray, 1922, Piet Mondrian